- » What To Expect

 Families are encouraged to worship together!
 We have a nursery available, for families who desire to use it, for children (birth – 36 months) at all three services.

-Middle and High School Youth meet at 9:30 am in the Youth Center for an interactive Bible study.
+Middle School Youth (7th & 8th grades) meet at 9:30 am in the Youth Center.